BioArtBot/blog/how_to.markdown

 It is preferable to go too deep rather than not going deep enough.
 If the tip does not go deep enough, then the small amount of liquid dispensed will stick to the tip and whole parts of the the artpiece won't print.
 Conversely, if the tip goes too deep, it will pierce the agar, which isn't ideal, but has a minimal effect on the artpiece.

 After calibration, follow the prompts on the app to run the protocol normally.
-It's often a good idea to watch the first few pixels get printed to ensure the robot is doing everything successfullly.
+It's often a good idea to watch the first few pixels get printed to ensure the robot is doing everything successfully.
 After that, you can safely walk away.
 Printing takes something like 5 to 10 minutes per plate, depending on how much whitespace is in the drawing.

 It is best to close the robot door while printing, to minimize plate exposure to airborne contaminants.

-![the robot plating droplets on an agar plate](/assets/img/plating.gif) _The robot placing droplets along an agar palte_
+![the robot plating droplets on an agar plate](/assets/img/plating.gif) _The robot placing droplets along an agar plate_

 #### Incubate